sker65/testrail-mcp/README.md

   - Results
   - Datasets
 - Full support for the Model Context Protocol
-- Compatible with any MCP client (Claude Desktop, Cursor, Winsurf, etc.)
+- Compatible with any MCP client (Claude Desktop, Cursor, Windsurf, etc.)

 ## Installation